SiLab-Bonn/basil/README.rst

     :target: http://basil.rtfd.org
     :alt: Documentation

-Basil is a modular data acquisition system and system testing framework in Python.

-It also provides generic FPGA firmware modules for different hardware platforms and drivers for wide range of lab appliances.
+Basil is a modular data acquisition (DAQ) framework built for the characterization of `monolithic <https://en.wikipedia.org/wiki/Monolithic_active_pixel_sensor>`_ and `hybrid <https://en.wikipedia.org/wiki/Hybrid_pixel_detector>`_ pixel detectors.
+It comprises a library of HDL modules (written in Verilog) for custom FPGA readout boards, paired with a collection of Python code that control the hardware over TCP from a host PC.

 Features
 ========